astrapi69/throwable/README.md

 ## License

-The source code comes under the liberal MIT License, making throw-able great for all types of applications.
+The source code comes under the liberal MIT License, making throwable great for all types of applications.

 ## Maven dependency

-Add the following maven dependency to your project `pom.xml` if you want to import the core functionality of throw-able:
+Add the following maven dependency to your project `pom.xml` if you want to import the core functionality of throwable:

 Than you can add the dependency to your dependencies:

     <properties>
             ...
         <!-- THROW-ABLE version -->
-        <throw-able.version>2</throw-able.version>
+        <throwable.version>2</throwable.version>
             ...
     </properties>
             ...